 Harrison Ford actually outran the boulder in the opening sequence.
 Because the scene was shot twice from five different angles, he had to outrun it ten times.
 Ford's stumble in the scene was deemed to look authentic and was left in.

 The giant boulder that chases after Indiana Jones at the start of the film was made of fiberglass.
-On the Bonus Features DVD, Sound Designer Ben Burtt said that in order to get the proper sound effects for the giant boulder, he and the sound crew tried pushing boulders down a hill, but the sounds they were getting weren't up to par with what they were looking for, and later that day, as they were leaving in a Honda Civic that they coasted down a gravel embankment, Burtt noticed that the sound was just what they were looking for, so he grabbed a microphone and held it near one of the Civic's rear tires to record the effect.
+On the Bonus Features DVD, sound designer Ben Burtt said that in order to get the proper sound effects for the giant boulder, he and the sound crew tried pushing boulders down a hill, but the sounds they were getting weren't what they were looking for.
+Later that day, as they were leaving in a Honda Civic and coasting down a gravel embankment, Burtt noticed that the sound was just what they were looking for, so he grabbed a microphone and held it near one of the Civic's rear tires to record the effect.

 The models used for the German U-boat were rented from the production company that was making Das Boot (1981) in the same area at the time.
 The company, however, had forgotten to tell this to the crew of Das Boot, who were surprised to find the model suddenly missing.